TradingView Pine Script Tutorial: Complete Honest v6 Guide (2026)

 Built-In Functions

 Pine Script includes a large library of built-in functions that handle common trading calculations.
 Rather than writing the mathematics for a simple moving average from scratch, you call ta.sma().
 Rather than calculating RSI manually, you call ta.rsi().
-This is where the language’s trader-first design becomes apparent — the functions you actually need are already there.
+The ta prefix stands for technical analysis — most indicator calculations you would want to use are available under this namespace.

 The plot() Function

 The plot() function is how you display values on your chart.
 Without a plot() call, your script runs its calculations but shows nothing.
-At its simplest:

 plot(close, title="Close Price", color=color.blue, linewidth=2)